 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-We asked orthopaedic surgeon Sara Lyn Miniaci-Coxhead, MD, if high-top athletic shoes are really better for your ankles than the low-cut options.
-She says the snug protection of high-top athletic shoes can certainly make your ankles feel more stable, but the real question is whether that extra support prevents ankle sprains.
+On its surface, the idea that high-top athletic shoes offer more ankle support seems like the right one.
+Dr. Miniaci-Coxhead says the snug protection of high-top athletic shoes can certainly make your ankles feel more stable, but the real question is whether that extra support prevents ankle sprains.

 And that’s a question that is still very debatable, she says.